sftpplus/sftpplus-docs/src/doc_source/configuration-identity/groups.rst

          * `No`
 :Description:
-    This option specifies whether or not the server should create the home folders for the accounts belonging to the group, in the case that they are missing.
+    This option specifies whether or not the server should create the home folders for the accounts associated to this group as the primary group, in the case that they are missing.

     If this option is set to `No` the server will deny access to users for which the home folder is not already created.
     When set to `Yes` the server will try to create missing home folders for users that have been successfully authenticated.

+    When set to `Yes`, and this is a primary group, it will also try to create the missing path for any virtual folder that is defined using the `${USER}` placeholder.

 create_home_folder_owner